An ultrastable and robust single-photon emitter in hexagonal boron nitride: Results and discussion

 \subsection{Stable quantum-emitting performances}

 The optical and confocal fluorescence microscope images of the investigated hBN sample are shown in Fig. 1(a) and (b), respectively.
-The bubble-induced SPE locates at the center of the white box marked in (a) and (b).
-The bubble is generated in the hBN-transfer step during the sample preparation (see Supplementary Materials) \cite{Khestanova2016}.
+The blister-induced SPE locates at the center of the white box marked in (a) and (b).
+The blister is generated in the hBN-transfer step during the sample preparation (see Appendix A).
 The background fluorescence around the SPE quenches remarkably compared with the other region of the hBN flake, and the intensity of that is as low as the fluorescence emitted from the Si-SiO$_2$ substrate as shown in Fig. 1(b).
-The SPE possesses the second-order time correlation $g^{(2)}(0)$ able to reach $0.089 \pm 0.006$ as shown in Fig. 1(c) derived from the three-level-model fitting result, corresponding to the single-photon purity of $\rho=(95.4\pm0.6)\%$ (see Supplementary Materials).
+The SPE possesses the second-order time correlation $g^{(2)}(0)$ able to reach $0.089 \pm 0.006$ as shown in Fig. 1(c) derived from the three-level-model fitting result, corresponding to the single-photon purity of $\rho=(95.4\pm0.6)\%$ (see Appendix C).
 Besides the high single-photon purity, the SPE also possesses the ultra-long-time stable quantum-emitting performances under the ambient conditions as shown in Fig. 1(d).
 The measured $g^{(2)}(0)$ could keep $\sim$0.2 for one year without any postselection but a 532-nm long-pass filter to block the excitation laser.
 It is far below the oft-quoted quantum boundary of $g^{(2)}(0)=0.5$ all the time.
 The variations of $g^{(2)}(0)$ on these days are mainly resulted from the changes of the environmental background and the fluorescence-collection efficiency.
+The significant change of the blister profile is not observed under ambient conditions during these days.
 The SPE also keeps the long-time stable photon-emitting rate $\sim$1 MHz as shown in Fig. 1(e), where the rate approaches the saturation-radiation rate of the SPE under the 0.5-mW-excitation condition.
 The counts jitters at the time period $\sim$$1/4$ hours are mainly resulted from the jitters of the excitation laser and the optical elements.